LazarusID/pcaw/make-tdd/presentation/tdd.md

 It's like a stunt double, but for your tests.

 Link them in before system libraries, your test doubles are called first.

+???
+Look at a simple mock, such as in `mock/mock_motor.c`
 ---
 name: testdoubleflavors
 class: right
 # Test Doubles In A Rainbow of Fruit Flavors!

 --
+count: false
 ## Stubs
 A simple function that can be linked in, but does nothing.

 --
+count: false
 ## Mocks
 An object which can respond to actions from the system under test.

 --
+count: false
 ## Fake
 An object which has the same interface as the real object, but a simpler implementation, such as an in memory database for a remote one.

+---
+name: usingtestdoubles
+# When Do I Use a Test Double?

+* When I am calling a system function I don't have on my build system.

+* When I am calling a system function that I need to control the return value.

+* When calling a function would introduce a dependency in my test unrelated to what I am testing.

+* When I need to know the function I'm testing called another function.

+---
+name: creating
+# How Do I Write a Mock

+Mocks have a few properties:

+* An object with the same interface as the object I am mocking.

+* Setup functions or methods to control the behavior of the mock when it is called.

+* Inspection functions or methods to examine our interactions with the mock.